skalenetwork/skale-consensus/README.md

 ### Multi-Node Testing

-For advanced testing scenarios including 4-node and 16-node tests with SGX simulation, see our comprehensive **[Testing Guide](TESTING.md)**.
+For more detailed testing scenarios, including 4-node and 16-node tests with SGX simulation, see our comprehensive **[Testing Guide](TESTING.md)**.

 The testing guide covers:
 - Detailed test organization and tagging
 - SGX simulation setup with Docker
 - Performance testing procedures
-- Troubleshooting common issues
-- Advanced testing configurations